jennaqian/M3-Broken-Practice-Assessment/DEBUGGING.md

 - For the second error msg, we imported BroswerRouter and wrapped it around App component
 - BerryCard was trying to access a prop that was never passed, and it was accessing the wrong prop.
 Rendering an object made an error appear, resolved it by specifying .name and .firmness
 - style in img tag was missing a width
+- Created an And operator for sprites and PokemonCard
+- Removed : from ID for cypress
+- Call the function in componentDidMount, and the list showed
+- Async function was missing await

 # Example bug